AkashGuru2008/Induction-Portal/backend/README.md

 to the console instead of actually sent — handy for local development.
 Fill in `SMTP_*` vars to send real email.

-## Notes on scope

-This implements the **basic** requirements of every module (A–F), plus two low-cost extras: CSV export of the filtered inductee list, and an interviewer notes/rating field on bookings (admin-only).